Padlu/Statistical-Analysis-Logistic-Regression-Time-Series-and-Principal-Component-Analysis-Project/README.md

 #### B. HOLTS Model:

-* Little complicated model -> Resulted in RMSE score of 4566.371
+* Little complicated model -> Resulted in RMSE score of 4566.371 and AICc score of 662.50.
+> `!!
+TECHNICAL NERD PART !!`
+> * Is a type of exponential smoothening(ES) model. -> Assigns exponentially diminishing weights(alpha) on the previous observations such that the total weight = 1.
+> * Takes a value of Alpha for period between previous and current time period, and then assigns diminishing weights to rest of each periods accordingly.
+> * Alpha selected needs to be so that correct amount of weightage is given to the recent observation.
+> * Another weight(beta) takes trend into account.
+Thus, it's necessary to select best value for beta as well.
+> * Selecting best weight values of Alpha and Beta results in better fitting model.

 #### C. ETS Model:

-* More complicated model -> Resulted in RMSE score of 4574.832
+* More complicated model -> Resulted in RMSE score of 4574.832 and AICc score of 648.97.
+> * This model fits the time-series based on Errors, Trend and Seasonality.
+> * Seasonality is an additional factor this models also take into account.
+> * Each of them can be additive or multiplicative in nature to create the fluctuations in time-series.

 #### D. ARIMA Model:

-* Complex model of all -> Resulted in RMSE score of 4182.855
+* Complex/Hybrid model of all -> Resulted in RMSE score of 4182.855 and AICc score of 597.26.
+> * Takes Autoregressive, Moving Averages and differencing terms into account in process of fitting a time-series model.
+> * Autoregressive (AR) elements -> certain weights assigned to each lag (previous period)
+>   *  Different compared to an ES model as ARIMA doesn't all previous periods from the start but a few periods back to the current period and assign weights in order to best fit the model on the data.
+>   * Termed as p
+> * Moving Averages (MA) elements -> error terms for previous period forecasts takes into account for any recent shock in the series for better forecast prediction.
+>   * Termed as q
+> * ARIMA models can only be fit if the time-series is stationary in nature.
+Thus, sometimes differencing (d) is also need to be done for a given time-series.

+* We perform 2 differencing as after 1 differencing ADF test still resulted with significant p-value.
+We thus build 6 ARIMA models for differencing = 1 and 2.
+    * For each difference, difference plot was checked and confirmed with no significant spike lags.

-##### &emsp; I.
+##### &emsp; I. Tabular Comparison of Models

-Tables showing Comparison.

 | `Models` | Näive | Holts | ETS | ARIMA 022 |
 |:--------:|:-----:|:-----:|:-----:|:-----:|